metagenlab/chlamdb/docs/tutorial/website.rst

 Differently, the user can optionally identify KEGG, COG, and PFAM domains along the genomes during the database generation and perform comparative analyses for each annotation.

 **Overview of Orthogroups analyses**

 The following example refers to the Orthogroups analyses, however the same outputs are generated also when KEGG, COG and PFAM domain are considered (check the end of the paragraph to discover the extra outputs generated with some of these annotations).
 The following genomes are considered: Enterobacter soli, Enterobacter ausbriae, Enterobacter ludvigii, and Klebsiella variicola.

 List of analyses:
-1. Detailed comparison: identify those orthogroups uniformly present in a set of genomes of interest and, optionally absent in others.
+**1**.
+Detailed comparison: identify those orthogroups uniformly present in a set of genomes of interest and, optionally absent in others.
 Flexibility can be given to include orthogroups that, although present in some of the selected genomes, are not uniformly present in all and are missing in some ('Missing data' parameter).

-1A.Summary of the selected settings for the comparative analysis.
+**1A**.Summary of the selected settings for the comparative analysis.
-1B.List of identified orthogroups, description and distribution in the selected genomes.
+**1B**.List of identified orthogroups, description and distribution in the selected genomes.
-1C.List of locus tags per each orthogroup and genome.
+**1C**.List of locus tags per each orthogroup and genome.

 .. figure:: ../img/OverviewOrt_r1_r2.svg
     :figclass: align-center

     **Figure 3:** Orthogroups comparison overview.

-2. Venn diagram: select a maximum of 6 genomes to visualize the distribution of their Orthogroups.
+**2. Venn diagram**: select a maximum of 6 genomes to visualize the distribution of their Orthogroups.
 This representation simplifies the identification of similarity/dissimilarity of Orthogroups between a few genomes.
-3. Compare Orthogroup size: Visualize the number of entries of each Orthogroup in common between a selected set of genomes.
+**3. Compare Orthogroup size**: Visualize the number of entries of each Orthogroup in common between a selected set of genomes.
 This representation higlights which orthogroups are enriched or poorly represented in the genomes of interest.
-4. Whole proteome heatmaps: Heatmap of presence/absence of the pool of Orthogroups present in the selected genomes.
+**4. Whole proteome heatmaps**: Heatmap of presence/absence of the pool of Orthogroups present in the selected genomes.
 Discover which Orthogroups are widely shared by a subset of interest and which genome differentiate from the others.

 .. figure:: ../img/Ort_venSize_heat.svg
     :figclass: align-center

     **Figure 4.**

-5.Pan/Core genome plot: Graphical representation of the pan- and core- genome of a subset of genomes or of the uploaded dataset.
+**5.Pan/Core genome plot**: Graphical representation of the pan- and core- genome of a subset of genomes or of the uploaded dataset.
 This analysis generates three plots that display the content and conservation of Orthologous groups in selected genomes of interest.

-A.: this plot shows the number of all Orthologous groups present in a set of genomes.
+**A**.: this plot shows the number of all Orthologous groups present in a set of genomes.
 If the green curve reaches a plateau we can talk about 'closed pangenome' since no new Orthogroups are carried by additional genomes, on the contrary if the increment of the curve grows when looking at other genomes we can talk about 'open pangenome'.
-B.: The red curve represents the core Orthogroups shared by the genomes and it tends to decrease as much as the compared genomes are different.
+**B**.: The red curve represents the core Orthogroups shared by the genomes and it tends to decrease as much as the compared genomes are different.
-C.: the blue curve represents the number of Orthologous groups present in exactly n genomes displayed in the x-axis.
+**C**.: the blue curve represents the number of Orthologous groups present in exactly n genomes displayed in the x-axis.
 This representation is useful to appreciate how many Orthologous groups are present in the totality of the genomes of interest, for example, or the diversity brought by single genomes.
 For example, if tot-1 is low it means that there are no specific genomes that bring a unique Orthologous groups.

 .. figure:: ../img/Core_pan_Ort_three.svg